tutorcruncher/timecruncher/_posts/2013-12-18-an-update-within-days.md

 ---
 layout: post
-title:  An Update Within Days
+title:  "An Update Within Days"
 permalink: an-update-within-days
 ---
 TutorCruncher is about to release its most substantial update within the next 2 days.
+New Features:

-New Features: ** Balance and Available Balance **
+### Balance and Available Balance

   * The balance and available balance features work in a very similar way to most online banking systems.
   * The balance feature tracks a clients actual balance, i.e. the balance tracks all paid invoices and administration charges and the total of any prepayments a client has made.